Loading articles...

 Fetching the latest from Substack...

-To unite founders for solidarity in the struggle, tools for the journey, and inspiration to reach higher together
+To unite founders for friendship in the struggle, tools for the journey, and inspiration to reach higher together

-Holistic development and integrated leaders require an investment in personal, professional and spiritual development.
+Holistic development requires an integrated investment in personal, professional and spiritual development

-The workplace puts too much emphasis on autonomy, efficiency and superficial metrics.
-Founders need a base camp to reinforce supplies, lock arms, and galvanize a purpose that will ensure the reach greater heights.
+The workplace puts too much emphasis on autonomy, efficiency and transaction metrics.
+Founders need a base camp to reinforce supplies, lock arms, and galvanize toward a higher purpose

-Our world moves fast, our focus is fragmented, and it can be hard to tell what’s real and what matters most.
-We need space to slow down, share best practices, and encourage each other to be better people in every sphere of life.
+Our world moves fast, our focus is fragmented, and it can be hard to tell what matters most.
+We need space to slow down, deepen convictions, share best practices, and encourage each other to be better people

-If Christian founders become better and wiser people, the organizations and communities they serve will flourish, Nashville will benefit, and their creative potential will be imbued with the hope of eternity.
+If Christian founders become better and wiser people, Nashville will benefit, and their pursuits will be imbued with the hope of eternity

-Most peer groups screen for revenue, title, gender or headcount.
+Most peer groups screen for revenue, title, gender or headcount in the hope of recruiting privileged leaders.
+Instead, we invite humble, grassroots builders.

 We ask only two questions: